EXCLUSIVE-Russia plans $25-$30 bln oil-for-loans deal with China

 It needs to borrow up to $40 billion to complete the TNK-BP acquisition.
 It has managed to cover its most immediate needs by lining up a syndicated loan as well as a $10 billion financing from traders Vitol and Glencore.

-But it also needs dozens of billions of dollars to launch new huge fields in Russia’s Arctic and funds to finance a $25 billion refinery modernisation programme.
-(Additional reporting by Alexander Ershov and Melissa Akin; editing by William Hardy and Jason Neely)
+But Rosneft also needs dozens of billions of dollars to launch new huge fields in Russia’s Arctic and finance a $25 billion refinery modernisation programme.
+(Additional reporting by Alexander Ershov and Melissa Akin; Editing by William Hardy)